List of Black Clover characters: Jester Garandros

 Jester Garandros (ジェスター・ガランドロス, Jesutā Garandorosu) is the 16th Wizard King and user of Barrier Magic, which gives him the power to create and manipulate magical barriers.
 Born into nobility, Jester joined the Magic Knights, and became friends with a pair of knights named Tenor and Raid.
 After an attack on Tenor's village that resulted in Tenor's death, Jester decided to rise up the ranks and become the Wizard King to prevent another incident.
 Later on, he is betrayed by Raid, who reveals himself as an enemy spy, and Jester is forced to kill him.
 Blaming this betrayal on the constant conflicts between the four kingdoms, Jester became determined to conquer the Diamond, Heart, and Spade Kingdoms, and unite them all under one banner.
 Despite gaining a large amount of support, Jester was eventually killed in a trap set up by nobles who opposed him.
-Centuries later, he is resurrected by Conrad Leto to assist in his plan to destroy the kingdom.
+Centuries later, he is resurrected by Conrad Leto to assist in his plan to destroy the Kingdom.

 Edward Avalaché

 Edward Avalaché (エドワード・アバーラシェ, Edowādo Abārashe) is the 20th Wizard King and user of Ice Wedge Magic, which allows him to control and manipulate ice, as well as create ice constructs.
 Before becoming the Wizard King, Edward was a church priest that took in orphaned children.
 One day, raiders from the Diamond Kingdom attacked and destroyed an orphanage he owned, killing its inhabitants.
 In response, Edward joined the Magic Knights to become stronger and protect others.
 Eventually, he climbed the ranks and became the Wizard King, gaining immense popularity and respect along the way.
 However, he was ousted by corrupt nobles who opposed his goal to end the divide between the classes of the Clover Kingdom.
-In response, Edward formed a resistance unit to eliminate the kingdom's nobility to end the corruption, but he was eventually captured and executed.
+In response, Edward formed a resistance unit to eliminate the Kingdom's nobility to end the corruption, but he was eventually captured and executed.
 He is later revived by Conrad Leto using the Imperial Sword Elsdocia to assist in destroying the Clover Kingdom.

 Wizard King Advisors

 Marx Francois

 Marx Francois (マルクス・フランソワ, Marukusu Furansowa) serves as Julius Novachrono's advisor, utilizing Memory Magic to extract information.
 He frequently reminds Julius of his royal duties.
 During the elf conflict, Marx suffers possession until Yami exorcises him.
 When Lucius attacks, Marx assists civilian evacuations before being captured.
 Lucius sacrifices Marx to demonstrate grimoire reincarnation, acquiring his memory abilities.
-Using Marx's magic, Lucius projects his battle against Asta and Yuno across the kingdom, displaying the former advisor's powers for strategic purposes.
+Using Marx's magic, Lucius projects his battle against Asta and Yuno across the Kingdom, displaying the former advisor's powers for strategic purposes.
+After Asta and Yuno defeated Lucius, Julius took back control of his body long enough to use his time magic to revive everyone including Marx and restore the Clover Kingdom to before the battle against Lucius Zogratis began.